 • Location of Manufactured or Distributed By

-*Rather than reading through the FDA’s Food Labeling Guide, a massive regulatory manual for food labeling, or hiring a special company to analysis the ingredients of your product, there are now web-based nutrition analysis programs available as alternatives to this process.
+*Rather than reading through the FDA’s Food Labeling Guide, a massive regulatory manual for food labeling, or hiring a special company to analyze the ingredients of your product, there are now web-based nutrition analysis programs available as alternatives to this process.
 These helpful services provide a structured way for creating a proper nutritional facts section, as well as giving users the ability to download it as a high-quality PDF document suitable for creating a complete label.
 EIM recommends Recipal, an affordable web-based service that implements all of these services.